pragyaangaur/Matiks-Bot/README.md

 48 tests.
 Almost every one exists because something failed against the live site first:

-- `1/6` — a progress counter that parsed as division
 - `Daily Challenges … 1/6` — a home-screen widget answered as a question
 - `Final score 21 - 18` — an end screen answered as subtraction, forever
 - a collapsed element box that turned `46 + 55` into `46 + 5`
 - a covered button that reported a successful click and started no game
-- percent questions silently dropped by an over-strict regex